School Nurse

-Parents and caregivers are essential decision-makers when it comes to the nutrition, physical activity and health needs of their children.
+Parents & caregivers are essential decision-makers when it comes to the nutrition, physical activity & health needs of their children.
 Help your child develop healthy habits early in life that will bring lifelong benefits.

 http://www.heart.org/HEARTORG/